RichardKxy/CarND-Behavioral-Cloning-P3/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. Solution Design Approach

+The overall strategy for deriving a model architecture was to use Nvidia cnn architecture.

+I followed the content in Behavior Cloning project.
+At first, I used Lenet to train the model.
+The performance was not good.
+In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.

 At first, I only collected one forward and backward track on first track.
-Since model architecture had overfitting, I tried to add Dropout or Maxpooling to reducce overfitting.

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
+I found that this model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+Therefore, I added some dropout and pooling layers to lenet.
+However, the model is not good enough.

+Then based on the introduction of Nvidia cnn architecture, I modified my "model.py".
+According to the layout of each image, I used Cropping to deal with images and increase the performance of my model.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+I built a model which is able to drive around track one.
+However, it has a bad behavior around track two.
+Therefore, I captured two tracks around track two, which makes the model more general.
+Rebuild the model based on more general data.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle is able to drive autonomously around the track one and two without leaving the road.

 #### 2. Final Model Architecture

 The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

 #### 3. Creation of the Training Set & Training Process